 Transcripts can be requested anytime after the completion of the class.
 A short time period at the conclusion of the class will be needed for the posting and administering of all class information, so please be patient with our staff.

 *How do I contact the instructor?

-All instructors should post either through the syllabus or the Blackboard Open Learning Environment contact information and online office hours.
+All instructors should post either through the syllabus or the Moodle Learning Environment contact information and online office hours.
 Feel free to either call, E-mail or walk-in during their office hours.

 Also Administration Staff can be contacted during normal business hours.

 No student will be required to attend class on campus unless it is stated within the course syllabus or Moodle Instructor Information links within the Moodle Learning Environment.

 All Administrative forms and documents are available online for your convenience and can be submitted digitally online.